ehicks05/loon/readme.md

 * Prometheus support (experimental)

 ### Known Issues
-* ~~Howler.js seems to support either streaming OR using web audio api filters.
-This will have to be resolved for streaming and equalization to work at the same time.~~
 * React-beautiful-dnd doesn't yet support react-virtualized.
 Until then we either have drag and drop, or snappy lists of songs.
 * The JAVE library, used for transcoding, isn't being utilized.
 It seems to require outputting to a file.
 This